 Sponsored by Senator Bryan Townsend

-On May 4, 2021, Senator Bryan Townsend introduced SB 101, a bill to implement a statewide right to representation for tenants facing eviction.
-This timely legislation provides a statewide right to representation for tenants facing eviction, and establishes protections that will help keep renters in their homes.
+On January 19, 2023, Senator Bryan Townsend introduced SB 1, a bill to implement a statewide right to representation for renters facing eviction.
+This timely legislation provides a statewide right to representation for renters facing eviction, and establishes protections that will help keep renters in their homes.

 What the right to representation legislation does

-- Creates a right to legal representation for renters facing eviction whose household income is lower than 200% of federal poverty guidelines;
+- Creates a right to representation for low-income renters facing eviction whose household income is lower than 200% of federal poverty guidelines.

-- Requires landlords to provide notice of the right to representation at certain designated intervals of a tenancy and in eviction proceedings; and,
+- Requires landlords to provide notice of the right to representation at certain designated intervals of a tenancy and in eviction proceedings.

-- Creates an Eviction Diversion Program designed to help resolve payment or other issues once a landlord files for eviction, which will be run by the Justice of the Peace (“JP”) Court.
+- Creates an Eviction Diversion Program designed to help resolve payment or other issues after a landlord files for eviction, which will be run by the Justice of the Peace (“JP”) Court.